This page describes how to enable ARCore functionality in your Unity projects. To do this, you need to:

 There are two ways to enable ARCore in your app: AR Required and AR Optional.
 If you need help deciding which one to choose, see Publish AR Apps in the Play Store.

 AR Required means that your app is not usable without AR.
 The Play Store ensures that AR Required apps are only made available to devices that support ARCore.
-When users install an AR Required app, the Play Store does automatically installs ARCore before installing the app.
+When users install an AR Required app, the Play Store automatically installs ARCore before installing the app.

 To make an app AR Required, make sure the Edit > Project Settings > ARCore > ARCore Required menu item is checked as shown below.
 It is checked by default.